RadPa/Chromatin-accessibility-of-hybrids-of-D.-albomicans-and-D.-nasuta/pre-core analysis/readme.md

 ### ataqv

 ataqv v1.2.1 was used.\
-ataqv needs the peak files also, if TSS enrichment is desired.
+ataqv needs the peak files, if TSS enrichment is desired.